-Does the Sermon on the Mount say we don’t need to keep the law because Jesus fulfilled the law for us—that the law really doesn’t apply to us after all?
+Does the Sermon on the Mount say we don’t need to keep the 10 commandments because Jesus fulfilled the law for us?

 In Matthew 5:17 Jesus Christ clearly stated His position on the law of God: “Do not think that I came to destroy the Law or the Prophets.”